ksmmsk/HT1_Katarzyna_Agnieszka_Smiglak_Marczyk/README.md

 - WebdriverIO
 - Mocha hooks
 - Allure reporter
+This test suite was tested on Windows 10 and Linux Mint 21, both with Google Chrome.

 ## Prerequisites
-You need Node.js and npm.
+You need Node.js with npm.
-This test suite was run on Windows 10.

 ## Setup
 1. Clone this repository
+2. Navigate to the main project folder
-2. Install the dependencies with `npm install`
+3. Install the dependencies with `npm install`

 ## Running test suite
-1. Open the project folder in terminal
+1. Open the main project folder in terminal
 2. Run the tests with `npm run wdio`
 3. An allure report is generated automatically after the tests finish running.
 To display the report, run `npm run allure`